diptobiswasanime4/Notes/Theory of Computation/Theory of Computation.md

-- One of the most fundamental courses of Computer Science
+- One of the most fundamental courses of Computer Science (also very interesting)
 - Helps understand theoretical aspect of Computation
 - Mainly discusses about what kind of things can be computed mechanically, how fast, and how much space is required